chuanqisun/blog/src/posts/20231204-on-the-bitter-lesson.md

 ---
-title: On The Bitter Lesson
+title: On the Bitter Lesson
 date: 2023-12-04
 keywords: ["ai", "business"]
 ---